 One of the most enlightening sections of our feedback workshop is the three challenges when receiving feedback: the challenge to See, of We, and being Me.

-The first is the difficulty to get a clear picture of what the person giving the feedback is observing.
-By seeking clarification as to the source of the feedback and the desired or expected change, one can begin to visualize through a perspective outside our own.
+The first is the difficulty of getting a clear picture of what the person giving the feedback is observing.
+By seeking clarification as to the source of the input and the desired or expected change, one can begin to visualize through a perspective outside our own.

-Finally, the challenge of being Me centers around being mindful of our own insecurities, tendencies, and reactions to better manage them and benefit from a continuous growth mindset.
+Finally, the challenge of being Me centers around being mindful of our insecurities, tendencies, and reactions to manage them better and benefit from a continuous growth mindset.

-We can learn from poorly delivered, off-base feedback; even if the feedback is 90% wrong, that doesn’t mean there isn’t 10% that might help you grow.
+We can learn from poorly delivered, off-base feedback; even if the input is 90% wrong, that doesn’t mean there isn’t 10% that might help you grow.

 Jackie Rodriguez is an HR professional with a passion for driving business results by connecting great talent with amazing opportunities.
-In her current role as Vice President of People & Culture, she works with leaders to achieve Givelify’s mission of increasing philanthropy in the world by building an inclusive work culture fueled by purpose, excellence, & heart.
+She works with leaders to increase philanthropy in the world by building an inclusive work culture fueled by purpose, excellence, & heart.